algorand/go-algorand/data/transactions/logic/README.md

 | `substring s e` | pop a byte-array A. For immediate values in 0..255 S and E: extract a range of bytes from A starting at S up to but not including E, push the substring result.
 If E < S, or either is larger than the array length, the program fails |
 | `substring3` | pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result.
 If C < B, or either is larger than the array length, the program fails |

-These opcodes take and return byte-array values that are interpretted as big-endian unsigned integers.
+These opcodes take and return byte-array values that are interpreted as big-endian unsigned integers.
 Returned values are the shortest byte-array that can represent the returned value.
 For example, the zero value is the empty byte-array.